The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry

 \subsection{Sample selection}

 Thanks to its unprecedented volume and the wealth of auxiliary data, VIPERS is an ideal spectroscopic dataset to validate PAUS capabilities.
-In order to do so, we have cross-matched the W1 VIPERS catalogue with PAUS observations, using a radius of 1 arcsec to match objects between catalogues.
+We have cross-matched the W1 VIPERS catalogue with PAUS observations, using a radius of 1 arcsec to match objects between catalogues.
+We have not considered the W4 field, as the current coverage of PAUS in W4 is significantly smaller than W1 (approximately 2 deg$^2$ vs 14 deg$^2$), and very uneven between narrow bands.
+For these reasons, no photo-z calculation in W4 has been carried out yet at the time of writing.

 In \cref{fig:W1_angular_footprint}, the footprints of both catalogues in the W1 field are displayed; the cross-match between both yields a sample of 33,363 objects covering the whole PAUS redshift range ($0<z<1.2$).
 Moreover, we applied a cut based on the VIPERS redshift quality flags: only objects with $2\leq \texttt{zflg} <10$ or $22\leq \texttt{zflg} <30$ were included in the sample \citep{Scodeggio2018}.
 This cut keeps all the primary (i.e., in the original target catalogue) and secondary (i.e., observed in the slit but not in the target catalogue) objects with a redshift measurement good enough for science (>90\% confidence level), while removing AGNs from the sample.
 This redshift quality cut leaves the selected sample with 28,788 galaxies.